osmlab/osm-community-index/CONTRIBUTING.md

 #### locationSet

-Each resource must have a `locationSet` that defines the included and excluded locations.
+Each resource must have a `locationSet` to define where the resource is active.

 ```js
 "locationSet": {